learn-co-curriculum/dsc-cross-validation-lab/README.md

 bos_folds = kfolds(bos_data, 5)
 ```

-### Perform a linear regression for each fold, and calculate the training and test error
+### Perform a linear regression for each fold and calculate the training and test error

-Perform linear regression on each and calculate the training and test error.
+Perform linear regression on each and calculate the training and test error:

 ```python